Maris Racal: Music career

 On February 8, 2018, Racal released her song "Tala" during her FanCon.
 On May 4, 2018, she also released her single "Ikaw Lang Sapat Na", a song that she wrote for Iñigo Pascual on their guesting on the Sunday night talk show Gandang Gabi, Vice!.
 "Ikaw Lang Sapat Na" was used as a soundtrack for the romantic drama series Since I Found You.
 The song was also featured on ASAP with Iñigo Pascual.
 On July 7, 2018, Racal launched her first album "Stellar" at the SM North Edsa Skydome, with Migz Haleco, Iñigo Pascual and Sue Ramirez as her special guests.
 She performed all of her songs in the album, including "Hi Crush", "Love Is Easy", "Tayo Na Di Tayo", "Ikaw Lang Sapat Na" and a rock version of "Tala".
 Her album is available in all digital stores nationwide.
 In October 2018, she interpreted the official entry from the Himig Handog 2018, "Sugarol", written by Jan Sabili.

 On the second quarter of 2019, Racal released her self-written single "Abot Langit", in collaboration with Rico Blanco.

 In 2020, Racal signed with a new music label, Balcony Entertainment and distributor, Sony Music Philippines.
 She released her first single "Not For Me" in September under the new label.

 On June 11, 2022, Racal released her sophomore album Ate Sandali, composed of eight tracks, including her lead single of the same title.
 Some of her songs, including "Asa Naman" from the album, feature Cebuano lyrics.
 "It's always going to be a part of me to incorporate Bisaya words into my music," Racal said in an interview with Mae Trumata of Nylon Manila.
 The song won "Best Regional Recording" at the 35th Awit Awards in 2022.
 Racal delivered her acceptance speech partly in Cebuano.
 She stated, "We all know that when we write songs, we should write our truth, and part of my truth is that I'm born in Tagum, Davao.
 I grew up Bisaya!"
 She encouraged other musicians to write songs in Philippine languages beyond Tagalog.

 Personal life

-Racal dated actor-singer Iñigo Pascual during their time as onscreen partners, but their partnership "didn't work out" and remained as friends.
-After their split, Racal was linked to musician Rico Blanco from 2019 to 2024, after a meeting at a friend's wedding.
+Racal dated actor-singer Iñigo Pascual during their time as onscreen partners, but their partnership "didn't work out" and they remained as friends.
+After their split, Racal was linked to musician Rico Blanco from 2019 to 2024, after meeting at a friend's wedding.
 They announced their relationship in July 2021.
 Racal and Blanco later broke up in July 2024.

 Besides her entertainment career, Racal also ventured into entrepreneurship and launched a prominent coffee shop on a popular beach in San Juan, La Union, called "Stream of Consciousness Coffee".

 On September 21, 2025, Racal joined the 2025 Philippine anti-corruption protests in Manila.
 She also marched with the Philippine-Palestine Friendship Association.